Laidout/laxkit/README.md

 WHAT IS IT
 ----------
 The Laxkit is a C++ gui toolkit currently in the form of an Xlib wrapper.
-It also has a number of user interfaces for manipulating various common two dimensional vector art objects like bezier curves with variable widths, gradients, and meshes.
+It has a number of user interfaces for manipulating various common two dimensional vector art objects like bezier curves with variable widths, gradients, and meshes.